-Zometa treatment in patients with hypercalcemia of malignancy with severe renal impairment should be considered only after evaluating the risks and benefits of treatment.
+Zometa treatment in patients with hypercalcemia of malignancy with severe renal impairment should be considered only after evaluating the risks and benefits of treatment [see DOSAGE AND ADMINISTRATION].
 In the clinical studies, patients with serum creatinine greater than 400 μmol/L or greater than 4.5 mg/dL were excluded.

 Zometa treatment is not recommended in patients with bone metastases with severe renal impairment.
 In the clinical studies, patients with serum creatinine greater than 265 μmol/L or greater than 3.0 mg/dL were excluded and there were only 8 of 564 patients treated with Zometa 4 mg by 15-minute infusion with a baseline creatinine greater than 2 mg/dL.
 Limited pharmacokinetic data exists in patients with creatinine clearance less than 30 mL/min [see CLINICAL PHARMACOLOGY].

 Osteonecrosis Of The Jaw